acamilo/CHDK-PTP-Java/Notes/jpgRemoteShootNotes.md

 oh.
 Camera sends a chunk+seek value when you call 0x000e beginning of file matches one of the blocks. packet 646 in pcap.

+Assuming no seek == stick it right after the previous one..